connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 TBD

 ## Notes

+**Reminder:** Prettier only fixes a narrow selection of style errors.
+It cannot fix most of the syntactical problems that ESLint catches.
+ESLint will still work for those additional errors, but you will need to review the warning squigglies manually to address anything Prettier couldn't fix on its own.

 **HTML / CSS:** If you have issues with auto-formatting or error messages on your non-Javascript code, try updating your VS Code Settings file with the following: